-- The Stoic: Leona certainly keeps her "cool"; even the happy-go-lucky Tasuku can do little to faze her.
+- Leona certainly keeps her "cool"; even the happy-go-lucky Tasuku can do little to faze her.

-- Actually, Tasuku's the ONLY one who can break that stoic exterior, but only if they're alone and he's not being retarded.
+- Funny enough, Tasuku IS the only one who can break that stoic exterior, but only if they're alone.

-- Alternate Self/Evil Twin/Evil Counterpart: The Giganspada of the Shadow-Mirror.
-More accurately, the Giganspada was the Giganscudo's original form, who fought the Inspectors in the Shadow-Mirror universe instead of the Aerogaters.
+- Alternate Self/Evil Twin/Evil Counterpart: The "Giganspada" of the Shadow-Mirror - more accurately, the Giganspada is the Giganscudo's original form, who fought the Inspectors in the Shadow-Mirror universe instead of the Aerogaters.
 Since there was no need to remodel it into a humanoid form as it was never damaged in the first place, the government decided to mass-produce it.
 Effectively, the Giganspada is a more offensive-based Super Robot, while the Giganscudo is defensive.

 - Anchors Away: Giganscudo Duro's "Seize Anchors"

-- The Blacksmith: Tasuku personally redesigns Leona's custom Guarlion into the Siegerlion, with only a little help from Marion on the T-Link System.
-In reality, Marion's help was mainly getting through the red tape to get the T-Link System, not to actually install it, because she feels Leona doesn't need it.
+- The Blacksmith: Tasuku personally redesigns Leona's custom Guarlion into the Siegerlion with only a little help from Marion on the T-Link System.
+In reality, Marion's help is mainly getting through the red tape to acquire the T-Link System, not to actually install it, because she feels Leona doesn't need it.

-- Born Lucky: Like Arado, he too has the innate "Lucky" pilot skill, though it's not required to advance his story.
+- Born Lucky: Like Arado, Tasuku also has the innate "Lucky" pilot skill; unlike Arado, it's not required to advance his story.